 Mental health in the workplace is a growing, but thankfully a better understood, issue that affects every business throughout the country.

-Actively supporting mental health programmes, encouraging employees to find solutions and places to reach out, and providing those resources, is one of the most important things an employer can do in 2021.
+Actively supporting mental health programmes, encouraging employees to find solutions and places to reach out, and providing those resources, is one of the most important things an employer can do going into 2026.

 Invest in the people in a business, and you can develop surroundings that benefit all and truly inspire the community you build around your business.